Pabongkhapa Déchen Nyingpo: Practice of Buddhism

-Once Kyabje Phabongka invoked the wisdom beings of Heruka’s mandala to enter into a statue of Heruka Chakrasamvara.
-Heruka then offered nectar to Kyabje Phabongka, and prophesied that seven generations of his disciples would be protected by the body mandala of Heruka.
+Once Kyabje Phabongka invoked the wisdom beings of Heruka's mandala to enter into a statue of Heruka Chakrasamvara.
+Heruka then offered nectar to Kyabje Phabongka and prophesied that seven generations of his disciples would be protected by the body mandala of Heruka.
 Kyabje Trijang Rinpoche is cared for by Heruka Chakrasamvara, as are his disciples.

 Position on politics and religion

-When the regency of the 14th Dalai Lama was offered to Pabongkha Rinpoche, he declined to become the regent saying, "If one cannot give up the worldly dharma, then you are not a true religious person."
+When the regency of the 14th Dalai Lama was offered to Pabongkha Rinpoche, he declined the opportunity, saying, "If one cannot give up the worldly dharma, then you are not a true religious person."
 According to Goldstein, Pabongkha was quite well known for saying that "lamas should not become involved in politics."

 Attempted alliance with Liu Wenhui

-Pabongka attempted an alliance with Chinese warlord Liu Wenhui who controlled the opium trade as well as the Kham region.
-Pabongka wanted the warlord to be a patron for the Gelug school, to finally ensure its success in Kham.
+In 1935, Pabongkha attempted an alliance with Chinese warlord Liu Wenhui, who controlled the opium trade as well as the Kham region.

-Then, in 1935, Pabongka struck up a relationship with Liu Wenhui.
 Liu Wenhui had invaded Kham in the early 1930s, and by breaking a truce with Lhasa, had pushed his own territory all the way to the Yangtse river.
-This part of Kham was now known as the Chinese province of Xikang and, when he first met Pabongka, Liu was fighting against a self-rule movement called ‘Kham for Khampas’, led by a popular Nyingma lama.
-He possibly hoped that this Chinese warlord would be a patron for the Gelug school.
+This part of Kham was now known as the Chinese province of Xikang and, when he first met Pabongkha, Liu was fighting against a self-rule movement called 'Kham for Khampas', led by a popular Nyingma lama.
+In meeting him and attempting to form a relationship, Pabongkha believed it would ensure the success of the Gelug school in Kham, believing the warlord might become a patron.